anydotcrypto/metatransactions/proxyAccounts.md

 The `signMetaTransaction` function prepares a `MinimalTx` for the deployment.
 Again it only contains a `to,value,data` that can be packed in the Ethereum Transaction.
 In reality, it is using `delegatecall` from the proxy contract into a global deployer contract and then deploy the smart contract.

-The `buildDeployedContractAddress` computes the address for the contract.
+The `computeAddressForDeployedContract` computes the address for the contract.
 It just requires the `initCode` and the `salt` used for the deployment.

 ## Send a batch of meta-transactions